Emily-OBrien-NHS/skunkworks-nursing-placement-schedule-optimisation/README.md

 Ward-centric weekly utilisation tracker:
 ![Ward weekly utilisation schedule](docs/ward_weekly_utilisation.png)

-In addition, a log file will be generated for each run in the `log` folder named `nurse_opt_logging.log`.
-This will contain more granular information about the progress of the generation of each schedule, as well as any information if a schedule is found to be non-viable.
-Please note that this log file will wipe itself after each run of the tool to prevent very large log files from being created.

 ### Schedule constraints
 The tool implements a number of rules, which if breached, render the schedule 'non-usable'.
 The tool might return non-usable schedules, depending on how the user-defined elements of rules are defined.